-Due to the significant upcoming campus need for surge space, a few months ago campus leadership asked us to explore a move to 2850 Telegraph.
-While there are still some details to figure out, we now believe this move is viable.
-Campus would like us to make the move as quickly as possible, so we are targeting a move date of late summer/early fall.
+Due to the significant upcoming campus need for surge space, in spring of 2018 campus leadership asked us to explore a move to 2850 Telegraph.
+While there are still some details to figure out, we are tentatively looking at a move date after June 2019.

 As a starting point, we have adopted the One IT Space Guiding Principles that the RTL organization developed, which will help guide our decisions as well as deal with the changes consistently and in the fairest ways possible.
 Please let us know if you have any questions and/or feedback about these principles.